THEONLYGOD69/harry-potter-gen-z/book_1/chapter_1.md

 Mr. and Mrs. Dursley, of number four, Privet Drive, liked flexing that they were very basic, thank u.
 Tbh they were the last people you'd think would be sus, because they were all fax no printer.

-Mr. Dursley was adulting at a firm called Grunnings, which made drills.
+Ramsay Elliotulting at a firm called Grunnings, which made drills.

 He was a dummy thiccc (w/ three Cs) man with hardly any neck, although he had an absolute unit of a mustache.
 Mrs. Dursley was a total Karen with zero chill and had hella neck, which came in very useful when she was stalking her neighbours and not minding her own.